apiel/zicBox/zicXYv2/note.md

 # Todo list

-- Note repeat in scatter is not so good
 - Add note repeat on 1,2,3,4,5,6,7,8 when sequencer is playing
             - ---> need to be able to set note repeat per step